nicocube/knit/README.md

     './lib/bar.js', // load bar from ./lib/bar.js
     './other_lib', // load every script from ./other_lib folder (use at your own risks)

-    function booya(foo) { ...; return ...}, // register booya as a function that will be injected foo to build an instance, implicitly in $prototype scope
+    function booya(foo) { ...; return ...}, // register booya as a function that will be injected foo to build an instance, implicitly in $require scope

     {fizzBuzz: './lib/fizz-buzz.js'}, // load fizz-buzz.js script and bind it to fizzBuzz for future injection (scope is implicit)